-Unit Availability: The PHA may review the availability of units for each unit size, particularly in areas with low concentrations of poor and minority families.
+Unit Availability: The PHA will review the availability of units for each unit size, particularly in areas with low concentrations of poor and minority families.

-Lease-up Time and Success Rate: The PHA may consider the percentage of families that are unable to locate suitable housing before the voucher expires and whether families are leaving the jurisdiction to find affordable housing.
+Lease-up Time and Success Rate: The PHA will consider the percentage of families that are unable to locate suitable housing before the voucher expires and whether families are leaving the jurisdiction to find affordable housing.

-Changes to payment standard amounts will be effective January 1st of every year, July 1st of every year, or within three months of the FMR effective date, whichever is earlier.
-The PHA may decide to make new payment standard amounts effective on a discretionary date, outside of the three main timelines listed above.
+Changes to payment standard amounts will be effective January 1st of every year, or within three months of the FMR effective date, whichever is earlier.
 The effective date is applicable both to HUD-required revisions and to discretionary revisions.

-Exception Payment Standards [24 CFR 982.503(c)(5), Notice PIH 2018-01, FR Notice 9/27/21]
+Exception Payment Standards [24 CFR 982.503(c)]